miku/clinker/README.md

 ## Usage

-The clinker tool reads input from stdin and emits output to stdout.
+The clinker tool reads input from stdin and emits output to stdout (one JSON result per line).
 The input can a list of URLs, one per line:

 ```
 $ echo golang.org | clinker | jq